strangeup/Quantum-Chaology/Bindings/README.md

-#BOOST BINDING FOR ARPACK SYMMETRIC SOLVER
+#Boost Binding for ARPACK solver

 #Description
 Links and implements the ARPACK symmetric solver for a modest sized sparse matrix, with